 Call for proposals

-We’d love you to present at the most online PyCon AU ever!
+We’d love you to present at the second-most online PyCon AU ever!

 We’re looking for talks on everything Python, open source, and tech-related.
 If it would be of interest to someone, anyone, in the Python community, it’s of interest to us!
 In addition to the detail below, make sure you checkout the FAQ and speaking page on the PyConline AU website.

 - who have never given a conference talk before,